Jackrin/BoomBeach-ArxanBypass-Mods/README.md

 # BoomBeach-ArxanBypass
 Frida script to bypass Arxan protection on Boom Beach.

-Folders name is the Boom Beach apk version.
+Folder names are the Boom Beach apk versions.